-The general study [10] has suggested a universal method of [effective] constructing a multi-conclusion sequent calculus with structural rules and Cut Elimination Property for a given finite matrix with equality determinant [and finitely many connectives] (in particular, any four-valued expansion of Belnap's logic; cf. [1]).
-In this paper, providing the matrix involved is disjunctive (that equally covers four-valued expansions of Belnap's logic), we advance the mentioned study by [effective] transforming the calculus constructed therein to a [finite] Hilbert-style axiomatization of the logic of the matrix through intermediate equivalent axiomatic extensions of the singleand multi-conclusion sequent calculi constituted by merely structural rules and classical rules for disjunction (cf. [3]).
+The general study Pynko (2004) has suggested a universal method of [effective] constructing a multi-conclusion sequent calculus with structural rules and Cut Elimination Property for a given finite matrix with equality determinant [and finitely many connectives].
+In this paper, providing the matrix involved is disjunctive/implicative, we advance the mentioned study by [effective] transforming any [finite] sequent table for the matrix and single-variable minimal sequent axioms for it, collectively yielding a Gentzen-style axiomatization of the logic of the matrix, to a [finite] Hilbert-style axiomatization of the logic.